kanav71/PD_handtracking/README.md

 - Visualize detected bounding detection_boxes.
 In this repo, this is done in the `utils/detector_utils.py` script by the `draw_box_on_image` method.

 ## Main script for detection of hands region
-- myenv_single_threaded.py : Main script for reading camera video input detection and detecting.
+- (Single file) __myenv_single_threaded.py__ : Main script for reading camera video input detection and detecting.
 Takes a set of command line flags to set parameters such as `--display` (visualize detections), image parameters `--width` and `--height`, videe `--source` (0 for camera) etc.
+- (Multiple files) __script_for_all_bounding_box_coordinates.py__ : If you have all the files in a directory, you can update and run the below script for generating the bounding box coordinates for each frame across all videos.